risingwavelabs/risingwave-operator/README.md

+# RisingWave Operator

 ## Introduction

-The RisingWave Kubernetes Operator is a RisingWave deployment management tool based on Kubernetes.
-The `risingwave-operator` provides the following custom resources:
+The RisingWave operator is a deployment and management system of the [RisingWave streaming database](https://github.com/singularity-data/risingwave) that runs on top of Kubernetes.
+It provides functionalities like provisioning, upgrading, scaling and destroying the `RisingWave` instances inside the Kubernetes cluster.
+It models the deployment and management progress with the concepts provided in Kubernetes and organizes them in a way called [Operator Pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
+Thus we can just declare what kind of `RisingWave` instances we want and create them as objects in the Kubernetes.
+The RisingWave operator will always make sure that they are finally there.

+The operator also contains several custom resources, as listed below:

+- `risingwave.singularity-data.com/v1alpha1`
+  - `RisingWave`
-- risingwave.singularity-data.com
+  - `RisingWavePodTemplate`

 ## Quick Start

-#### Install cert-manager
+### Installation

-We need to install the `cert-manager` in the cluster before installing the `risingwave-operator`.
+First, you need to install the `cert-manager` in the cluster before installing the `risingwave-operator`.

 The default static configuration cert-manager can be installed as follows: